-A straightforward approach to mitigate spin dephasing to B_0 inhomogeneity is by transferring the spin state to longitudinal magnetization, e.g., I_z for single spins or I_zS_z for coupled spins.
-However, this proves challenging when the initial state is unknown or time constraints exist.
-Spin locking via RF pulses is an effective strategy for preserving spin magnetization, i.e., a long hard pulse with a defined phase is applied to protect a specific coherence, such as I_x or I_y .
-In heteronuclear experiments, continuous wave spin-locking fields have been utilized to render proton multiple quantum coherence immune to ${}^{1}\text{H}$ - ${}^{1}\text{H}$ J coupling (Grzesiek and Bax, 1995).
-Spin locking induced crossing has a wide range of applications, including preparation of singlet states (DeVience et al., 2013a, b; Rodin et al., 2018), excitation of long-lived states (Sonnefeld et al., 2022; Barskiy et al., 2017; DeVience et al., 2015), and low field spectroscopy (DeVience et al., 2021; Kovtunov et al., 2014).
-Moreover, traditional spin-locking pulses have been adapted to address B_0 and B_1 inhomogeneity in quantifying the rotating frame relaxation time (Jiang and Chen, 2018; Gram et al., 2021).
+A straightforward approach to mitigate spin dephasing to $B_0$ inhomogeneity is by transferring the spin state to longitudinal magnetization, e.g., $I_z$ for single spins or $I_z S_z$ for coupled spins.
+However, this proves to be challenging when the initial state is unknown or when time constraints exist.
+Spin locking via RF pulses is an effective strategy for preserving spin magnetization; i.e., a long hard pulse with a defined phase is applied to protect a specific coherence, such as $I_x$ or $I{v}$ .
+In heteronuclear experiments, continuous-wave spinlocking fields have been utilized to render proton multiple quantum coherence immune to ${}^{1}H{}^{-1}H J$ coupling (Grzesiek and Bax, 1995).
+Spin-locking-induced crossing has a wide range of applications, including preparation of singlet states (DeVience et al., 2013a, b; Rodin et al., 2018), excitation of long-lived states (Sonnefeld et al., 2022; Barskiy et al., 2017; DeVience et al., 2015), and low field spectroscopy (DeVience et al., 2021; Kovtunov et al., 2014).
+Moreover, traditional spin-locking pulses have been adapted to address $B_0$ and $B_1$ inhomogeneity in quantifying the rotating frame relaxation time (Jiang and Chen, 2018; Gram et al., 2021).

-In this study, we used optimal control to design cyclic pulses that preserve the desired coherence, such as I^- for a single spin and I^-S^+ for a coupled spin pair.
-The coherence-locking by optimal control (CLOC) pulses exhibit robustness against a range of B_0 drifts, effectively mitigating gradient spillover effects in parallel NMR experiments.
+In this study, we used optimal control to design cyclic pulses that preserve the desired coherence, such as $I^-$ for a single spin and $I^-S^+$ for a coupled spin pair.
+The coherence locking by optimal control (CLOC) pulses exhibit robustness against a range of $B_0$ drifts, effectively mitigating gradient spillover effects in parallel NMR experiments.
 Multiple CLOC blocks are inserted to safeguard specific coherence transfer pathways when the pulse sequence incorporates a series of gradient pulses.
-Using this protection idea, we demonstrated that the parallel HSQC experiment retains its SNR through coherence locking.
+Using this protection idea, we demonstrated that the parallel HSQC experiment retains its signal-to-noise ratio (SNR) through coherence locking.

-2 Results and Discussion
+2 Results and discussion

-Fig. 1a shows the geometry of the parallel detector used in the experiments.
-Each detector is equipped with a Helmholtz gradient coil and a stripline RF coil.
-To provide an initial view, three scenarios were considered for the HSQC experiments.
+Figure 1a shows the geometry of the parallel detector used in the experiments.
+Each detector is equipped with a Helmholtz gradient coil and a strip line RF coil.
+To provide an initial view, three scenarios were considered for the HSOC experiments.
 The first scenario, serving as a reference, is shown in the black part of Fig. 1b.
-A standard HSQC pulse sequence was used, in which gradient pulses with a ratio of 2:2:-1 were applied to select the $S^+ \to S^+ \to I^+ \to I^-$ coherence transfer pathway.
-The second scenario, depicted in orange in Fig. 1b, introduces an additional set of gradient pulses, G_C .
+A standard HSQC pulse sequence was used, in which gradient pulses with a ratio of 2:2:-1were applied to select the $S^+ \rightarrow S^+ \rightarrow I^+ \rightarrow I^-$ coherence transfer pathway.
+The second scenario, depicted in orange in Fig. 1b, introduces an additional set of gradient pulses $G{\rm C}$ .
 These gradients, independent of G, were applied with a ratio of 2:2:1 and were temporally shifted relative to the primary gradients to induce gradient field spillover.
-The third scenario, indicated in blue in Fig. 1b, integrates three CLOC blocks along with G_C into the HSQC sequence.
-The first and second CLOC blocks were applied to ^{13}C , while the third was applied to ^{14}H .
+The third scenario, indicated in blue in Fig. 1b, integrates three CLOC blocks along with $G{\rm C}$ into the HSQC sequence.
+The first and second CLOC blocks were applied to C, while the third was applied to $^{1}$ H.